Impulse (TV series): Development

 On December 15, 2016, YouTube commissioned a television pilot titled Impulse from a script by Jeffrey Lieber, with revisions by Gary Spinelli, loosely based on the novel by Steven Gould.
 It was to be produced by the production companies Hypnotic and Universal Cable Productions with Doug Liman, David Bartis, and Gene Klein of Hypnotic reported to be executive producers.
 Liman was also expected to direct the pilot as well.

 On June 27, 2017, YouTube gave the production a series order with a premiere tentatively set for 2018.
-On January 13, 2018, producer/writer Lauren LeFranc joined the series in the position of showrunner and executive producer.
+On January 13, 2018, producer and writer Lauren LeFranc joined the series in the position of showrunner and executive producer.
 On May 10, 2018, YouTube Red released the first official trailer and set the series premiere for June 6, 2018.

 On July 19, 2018, the series was renewed for a second season consisting of ten episodes, which premiered on October 16, 2019.
 On March 10, 2020, it was announced that the series had been canceled.